microsoft/CNTK/contrib/Python/doc/concepts.rst

 Properties of Computation Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In CNTK the compuational nodes have number of properties.
+Some of these can or must be set by the user.
-- *name* - The symbolic name for the node.
+- **name** - The symbolic name for the node.
 If left out, the name is assigned
   automatically to a numeric value.::

     S1 = sigmoid(P1) # Elementwise sigmoid function